-Instructions To The Postmasters In The United States, Relative To Their Duty 20
+Instructions to the Postmasters in the United States, Relative to Their Duty

-John McLean, Postmaster General., Post Office Department, Washington, March 11, 1828
+John McLean, Postmaster General., Post Office Department, Washington, March 11, 1828 detailed the following instructions.

 Instruction XVI.
 Compensation of Postmasters. - Section 14.

 It will be convenient to collect in one view the allowance made by law to postmasters: these have already been noticed in part, in Instruction XII.
 Articles 14, 15, 16.